Cosmian/kms/documentation/docs/kmip_2_1/formats.md

 | DSA Public Key      | Transparent DSA Public Key  |                                                           |

 - All ASN.1 based formats are vailable as `PEM` or `DER` encoded
-- `SPKI` is denoted `PKCS#8` in KMIP
+- `SPKI` is denoted `PKCS8` for public keys in KMIP
 - `SEC1` (called `ECPrivateKey` in KMIP) is only available for NIST curves (i.e. not for curve 25519 and curve 448) private keys.
-- The `D` field of the transparent EC Private Key is:
+- The `D` field of the `Transparent EC Private Key` is:
     - the (absolute) value of the Big Integer of the scalar for NIST curves
     - the Big Integer value of the private key raw bytes (as big endian) for Curve 25519 and Curve 448
-- The `Q String` field of the transparent EC Public Key is:
+- The `Q String` field of the `Transparent EC Public Key` is:
     - the uncompressed point octet form as defined in RFC5480 and used in certificates and TLS records for NIST curves.
     - the raw bytes of the public key for Curve 25519 and Curve 448

 ### Storage

-The IETF now recommends using PKCS#8 and Subject Public Key Info.
+The IETF now recommends using PKCS#8 and Subject Public Key Info (SPKI) as default formats for inter-operability.
 So, even though this server enforces KMIP 2.1 default export formats, the storage formats used are:

 - `PKCS#8 DER` for RSA and EC private Keys (RFC 5208 and 5958).